Located in the southern part of Minnesota, Minneapolis is the most populous major city in the Midwestern US state of Minnesota.

 11. Mississippi National River and Recreation Area in Minnesota, Minneapolis, MN

-On your way, you’ll also come across the famous Father Hennepin Bluff Park.
+You’ll also come across the famous Father Hennepin Bluff Park.
 Though this trail is not as popular as other hiking trails, the area offers a peaceful and calming atmosphere to trail on sunny days.

 12. Lakewood Cemetery Minneapolis, MN

 Walking in a cemetery?
 Really?
-All hikers know that one of the easiest places to find real peace and quiet for a walk is a cemetery, and Lakewood Cemetery in Minneapolis is hands down among the most peaceful places to enjoy a calming walk in the Twin Cities.
+All hikers know that one of the easiest places to find real peace for a walk is a cemetery, and Lakewood Cemetery in Minneapolis is hands down among the most peaceful places to enjoy a calming walk in the Twin Cities.

-Though this place is open to locals and tourists, visitors should never forget that it’s a sacred eternal resting place and should always be respected.
+Though this place is open to locals and tourists, visitors should never forget that it’s a sacred, eternal resting place and should always be respected.